Accident at Work Compensation Claims

 We are recognised as leading personal injury lawyers by the top client guides to the legal profession; Chambers and Partners UK and the Legal 500.
 We have achieved band 3 ranking by Chambers and Partners and tier 3 ranking for the South West by Legal 500.

-Case study | £50k settlement for shoulder injury after fall at work
+Case study | £50,000 settlement for shoulder injury after fall at work

 Our workplace injury claims service

-Starting a claim for accident at work compensation
+Starting an accident at work claim

 Investigating your claim

-To start building your claim, we will need to investigate how your injury occurred and the impact on your health to establish that you have grounds for a successful claim.
+To start building your workplace accident claim, we will need to investigate how your injury occurred and the impact on your health to establish that you have grounds for a successful claim.
 We will need to show that:

-- Your employer had a duty of care to protect your health and well-being at the time your injury occurred.
+• Your employer had a duty of care to protect your health and well-being at the time your injury occurred

-- Your employer failed in that duty of care.
+• Your employer failed in that duty of care

-- This failure directly led to, or contributed to, your injuries.
+• This failure directly led to or contributed to your injuries

 We will rely on various types of evidence to establish these key points.
 These can potentially include witness statements, CCTV footage, health and safety records from your employer, and testimonies from independent experts.